Review of The Life and Times of Michael K.

 A recurring theme in Coetzee’s novel is determining the value of a human life.
 Frequently Michael is judged to be harmless or worthless because he is a man of little means or prospects.
 An unskilled laborer and homeless for much of the novel, he is seen as a social burden or parasite, though even he sees how those that call him a parasite live off his backbreaking work.

 On his own Michael is a competent gardener and proficient at fixing simple machines.
 It is these overlooked talents that allow him to survive off the land for stretches of time when many other allegedly superior characters would have died from exposure, starvation, or shame.
 This life—alone and close to the earth—is what Michael comes to see as the best and is what he aspires to once he is forcibly removed from it.
+A measure of irony comes from the fact that other people need Michael, despite not respecting him, yet Michael could get along without other people.

 Reflections of Michael K.